 Why are we in that position, when a small minority are in a very different position of actually controlling the economy?
 The economy is run in their interests, in the interests of profit, and that determines and shapes the whole of economics and politics.

 Socialism is saying we should fundamentally change that.
 The people who do the work should control the economy, the means by which we produce things, what we produce, how we produce it, what we produce it for.
+You end production for private profit, and you find ways of producing for need, which at the same puts the majority really in control of society, so genuine democracy.

 Stalinist politics is not really reflected in the FBU now, but historically the union had a big Communist Party influence from the 1940s onwards.
 The fascinating bit is what happened in 1956.
 The General Secretary, the President, and a number of our Executive Council members, were CP members.
 In 1956, the entire CP group in the union’s leadership resigned from the party in protest at the Soviet invasion of Hungary.
-The union passed resolutions in support of Hungarian workers.
+The union passed resolutions in support of the Hungarian workers.

 I find it bizarre that people could have illusions in those sorts of systems, with their lack of democratic rights, lack of trade union rights and so on.
-I don’t think those ideas can have any traction in wider society.

 Let us know what you think?
 Write a reply?
 Email firstname.lastname@example.org